memcachier/docs/heroku_articles/flask-memcache.md

         return app
     ```

-With the controller set up we can now add the frontend.
+With the controller set up, we can now add the front end.
 Flask uses the Jinja
-templating language which allows you to add Python-like control flow statements
+templating language, which allows you to add Python-like control flow statements
 inside `{%  %}` delimiters.
-For our task list view we first create a
+For our task list view, we first create a
-base layout with all the boilerplate common for all pages and a task list
+base layout that includes boilerplate code for all views.
+We then create a  template specific to the task list.
-specific template.

-* Create a base layout in `task_list/templates/base.html`:
+1. Create a base layout in `task_list/templates/base.html`:

     ```html
     <!DOCTYPE HTML>